hacrvlq/skeld/docs/README.md

 ]
 # symlink whitelists
 # NOTE: depending on the system, these may not be symlinks;
-#       so they may need to be in 'whitelists-ro'
+#       so they may need to be in 'whitelist-ro'
-whitelists-ln = [
+whitelist-ln = [
   "/bin",
   "/lib",
   "/lib64",